-Rampant impunity and competition for control of profitable minerals have enabled the proliferation of armed groups.
-While the FARDC has initiated offensives against various militias, groups like the ADF have a history of violent reprisals targeting civilians.
-The FARDC and police have also been implicated in widespread violations of IHL and IHRL, including sexual violence and arbitrarily killings, while combatting armed groups.
+The FARDC and police have also been implicated in widespread violations of IHL and IHRL, including sexual violence, torture and arbitrary killings, while combatting armed groups.
 Some state security forces have been implicated in violations that may amount to crimes against humanity and war crimes.

-The DRC government is struggling to uphold its responsibility to protect, and government forces have at times been complicit in atrocity crimes.
+The DRC government is struggling to uphold its responsibility to protect.